hashicorp/terraform-google-terraform-enterprise/examples/root-example/README.md

 You'll need to update the following settings to your set up:

 * project: name of the project
-* creds: json file name
+* credentials_file: json file name
-* publicip: The IP address to attach to the load balancer
+* public_ip: The IP address to attach to the load balancer
+* frontend_dns: DNS name for load balancer
 * domain: domain to use
-* dnszone: the name of the dns zone in gcp
+* dns_zone: the name of the dns zone in gcp
-* cert: the api url of the google certficiate to use
+* certificate: the api url of the google certficiate to use
-* sslpolicy: name of the ssl policy to use
+* ssl_policy: name of the ssl policy to use
 * subnet: subnet to deploy into (this should be reserved for tfe)
+* license_file: License file

- This example is set to spin up a single instance, but the `primary_count` and `secondary_count` can be updated to build a cluster instead.
+ This example is set to spin up a single ubuntu instance in demo mode.
+Please review the top-level (README)[https://github.com/hashicorp/terraform-google-terraform-enterprise/blob/master/README.md] to review other installer options.

 ## Run Terraform